coreyhulse/pinball_tournament_machine_notes/machines/StarTrekTheNextGeneration_cs_197_GR6d8.md

 #### Custom ROMs

-Consider installing LX-9 for better tournament gameplay.
+Consider installing LX-9 for better tournament gameplay

 ##### LX-9 Standard Adjustments

 - A1.03: MAX.
 E.B.
 COUNT NO EX.
 BALL
   - Now defines the maximum number of extra balls a player can earn per game.
 In earlier versions, it set the number of extra balls that could be held at once.
 - A1.26: Tournament Play YES
   - In LX-8, tournament mode now equalizes Launch-A-Probe and Skill-Shot awards: Extra ball and multiball percentages are ignored and replaced by a static list of awards without extra balls.
 With LX-9 tournament mode also equalizes the encounters in the Neutral Zone by giving each player the same entry point into NZ’s random list.
 It also disables extra balls in Shuttle Simulation
 - A1.33: SOFT RESET: Never
 - A3.17: Free Play: YES